Browse by Medical Category

 Every asthmatic patient's case is different, and we tailor our diagnostic and therapeutic approaches accordingly.

 At your first appointment, you can expect an in-depth consultation with one of our allergy specialists.
-In order to diagnose asthma—and distinguish it from other lung disorders—we may perform:
+In order to diagnose asthma—and distinguish it from other lung disorders—we will likely perform:

 Following diagnosis, we will first recommend avoidance or minimizing exposure to the identified triggers.
 We will carefully explain which environmental factors may be causing your symptoms and how to make the necessary lifestyle changes.